Tutorial: Optimizing Topography

 -

-In the Analysis Explorer, select Normal Modes for the
+In the Analysis Explorer, select Normal Modes from the

-Note: The local mode shape where the beads were removed dropped from 1076 Hz to 693 Hz.
+Note: The local mode shape where the beads were removed decreased from 1071 Hz to 693 Hz.

 Run Topography Optimization